Nature Risks AssessmentPriority Sites Identification

 The following indicators are currently available on the platform.
 For each, materiality is assessed using the dual-flag approach described above.

-Transition risk example — Emissions of toxic pollutants to water and soil
+Transition risk example — Area of land use

 Physical risk example — Flood mitigation services